Northampton

 Archaeological evidence of settlement in the area dates to the Bronze Age, Romans and Anglo-Saxons.
 In the Middle Ages, the town rose to national significance with the establishment of Northampton Castle, an occasional royal residence which regularly hosted the Parliament of England.
 Medieval Northampton had many churches, monasteries and the University of Northampton, all enclosed by the town walls.
 It was granted a town charter by Richard I in 1189 and a mayor was appointed by King John in 1215.
 The town was also the site of two medieval battles, in 1264 and 1460.

-Northampton supported the Parliamentary Roundheads in the English Civil War, and Charles II ordered the destruction of the town walls and most of the castle.
-The Great Fire of Northampton in 1675 destroyed much of the town.
-It was soon rebuilt and grew rapidly with the industrial development of the 18th century.
-Northampton continued to grow with the arrival of the Grand Union Canal and the railways in the 19th century, becoming a centre for footwear and leather manufacture.
+The town largely supported the Parliamentary Roundheads during the English Civil War, which prompted Charles II to order the destruction of the town walls and most of the castle.
+The Great Fire of Northampton in 1675 also destroyed much of the historic town.
+Northampton was soon rebuilt and grew rapidly with the industrial development of the 18th century.
+The town continued to expand with the arrival of the Grand Union Canal and the railways in the 19th century, becoming a centre for footwear and leather manufacture.

 Growth was limited following the World Wars until it was designated a New Town in 1968, accelerating development which has continued into the 21st century.
-Northampton has unsuccessfully applied for city status three times; in 2000, 2002 and 2022.
+Northampton unsuccessfully applied for city status four times; in 1992, 2000, 2002 and 2022.

 History

 Etymology

 The earliest reference to Northampton in writing occurred in 914 under the name Ham tune.
-The prefix "North" was added later to distinguish it from other towns called Hampton, most prominently Southampton.
+The prefix North was added later to distinguish it from other towns called Hampton, most prominently Southampton.
 The Domesday Book (1086) records the town as Northantone, which evolved into Norhamptone by the 13th century and later Northampton by the 17th century.